Go Back Go Back

 Our circumstances should be a learning lesson, a learning curve, to propel us to the next level.

 Hon.
-Pijoo Nganate, the Governor of the Omaheke region, commended UNFPA, the People of Japan and the inhabitants of Omaheke who are supporting vulnerable populations . ”Our circumstances should be a learning lesson, a learning curve, to propel us to the next level,” he encouraged beneficiaries.
+Pijoo Nganate, the Governor of the Omaheke region, commended UNFPA, the people of Japan and the inhabitants of Omaheke who are supporting vulnerable populations . ”Our circumstances should be a learning lesson, a learning curve, to propel us to the next level,” he encouraged beneficiaries.

 Reiterating the Governor’s statement, Hon.
 Ignatius Kariseb, the Chairperson of the Omaheke Regional Council, said that the people of Omaheke cannot solely depend on donations.
 “We cannot at all times depend on food handouts.
-We must come to the realization that the time has come to get to the point where we can go to the field, plant and harvest the crops we require.”
+We must come to the realization that the time has come to get to the point where we can go to the field and plant and harvest the crops we require.”

 Omaheke region has great economic potential, which still needs to be fully exploited sustainably for the benefit of the local population.
-The region is also known as the 'Cattle Country' and is home to the majority of commercial cattle farmers in the country.
+The region is also known as the 'Cattle Country', and is home to the majority of commercial cattle farmers in the country.